aregsar/aregsarblog/blog/how-to-setup-a-github-pages-blog-with-markdown.md

 next I navigated to the default layout repo page
 `https://github.com/pages-themes/cayman/blob/master/_layouts/default.html`

-clicked on the raw button and copied the raw text into your the `_layouts/default.html` file
+clicked on the raw button and copied the raw text into the `_layouts/default.html` file

 Now we can make changes to the our local default.html file to remove the boilerplate that github pages adds for standard repository pages.